Barber Shop Insurance Cost: Market Ranges + Calculator

 - State of operationCalifornia, New York, and New Jersey are typically the most expensive (high cosmetology-board oversight + tort exposure + wage-hour exposure for booth-renter classification disputes).
 Texas, Florida, and most Midwest states are typically the least.
 III Commercial Lines.

 - Claims historyMost carriers look back 3 years.
 One chemical-service claim ($5K+) materially affects renewal.
 Multiple booth-rental classification disputes within the lookback flag the operation for special review.
-III: Filing a claim.
+III Commercial Lines facts.

 - Multi-location vs single shopMulti-location operators get a fleet-like Commercial Property + GL multi-location endorsement (typically a 5-15% discount vs separate policies per location).
 But booth-rental classification audits scale with location count — each shop is potentially audited separately.
 Get carrier-specific multi-location terms before expanding.
-III.
+III Small Business Insurance Basics.

 How to lower your barber shop insurance cost